dji-sdk/Onboard-SDK-Doc/source/development-workflow/integrate-sdk.md

 Non-blocking APIs will return immediately after the request is sent to the aircraft, and developers are expected to implement and supply a callback function to a non-blocking API to deal with the acknowledgement from the aircraft.
 Use these in an asynchronous program - where the handling of acknowledgements is not essential to the correct operation of the main flow of logic in the program.

-The image shows a non-blocking API being called, and its associated callback implementation from the MFIO sample:
+The image shows a non-blocking API being called, and its associated callback implementation that executes the exact same functionality as the blocking call shown above:

 ![non-blocking-api-example](../images/workflow/non-blocking-api-sample.png)